Bulletproof vs. Paleo vs. Low-Carb and Ketogenic Diets: What’s The Difference?

 Bulletproof vs. Paleo: The Big Picture

 Think about how vegans, particularly raw vegans, pay attention to food quality.
-They’re obsessive for a reason, because it matters.
+They’re obsessive for a reason – because it matters!

 Cavemen stuck their meat on a stick over a fire and they created heterocyclic amines and polycyclic aromatic hydrocarbons (a.k.a.
-HCAs and PAFs, capable of damaging DNA after they are metabolized), a topic the Bulletproof Diet specifically addresses and teaches you how to avoid.
+HCAs and PAFs, capable of damaging DNA after they are metabolized), a topic the Bulletproof Diet book specifically addresses and teaches you how to avoid.
 Better prep = better food, bottom line!

 No two Bulletproof Diet followers eat the exact same way or take the exact same supplements.

-Food, Technology, and Timing
+Food, technology, and timing

 New To The Bulletproof Diet?
 Here’s The Overview:

-- It’s based on high amounts of healthy fats, moderate amounts of high quality protein and tons of organic vegetables eaten at the right time in order to create unbelievable levels of energy and weight loss.
+- It’s based on high amounts of healthy fats, moderate amounts of high-quality protein and tons of organic vegetables eaten at the right times in order to create unbelievable levels of energy and mental clarity throughout the day.

-Note: there are many versions of the Paleo diet out there, so take this section as merely a broad example of a Paleo template; this description is one commonly agreed upon definition of Paleo, but there are several others.
+Note: there are many versions of the Paleo diet out there, so take this section as a broad example of a Paleo template; this description is one commonly agreed upon definition of Paleo, but there are several others.

 Paleo is a primal or ancestral diet based on the types of foods presumed to have been eaten by early humans, consisting chiefly of meat, fish, vegetables, and fruit, and excluding dairy, grain products, and sugary processed foods.

-- Uses lean proteins and healthy fats to support strong muscles, healthy bones and optimal immune function.
+- Uses lean proteins and healthy fats to support strong muscles, healthy bones, and optimal immune function.

-Is Bulletproof a Ketosis Diet?
+Is Bulletproof a ketogenic diet?